Funding Application

 3. Presence of clear and achievable goals, sound methodology, reasonable timeline, realistic budget, and detailed work plan

-4. Clear demonstration of collaboration and partnerships, including the involvement of OPCFHK and other communities.
+4. Clear demonstration of collaboration and partnerships, including the involvement of OPCFHK and/or other communities.

 6. Specific, measurable outcomes demonstrating the potential for creating a positive and lasting impact on Hong Kong's habitats and biodiversity.